whisthq/whist/backend/infrastructure/README.md

 infrastructure for a specific Whist environment (i.e. `dev`, etc.).
 At the time of writing, each environment only supports `aws`, but more cloud providers are planned to be supported in the future.

-NOTE: `global` in this subfolder refers to the definition of `global` in AWS.
+NOTE: `global` in this project refers to the definition of `global` in AWS.
 If a resource is global, it means that a single declaration of said resource will span all regions within an AWS account (such as IAM or S3 namespaces).